genjixxvi/GRUPO-PROGRESO/README.md

 ---

 ## Contact
-For any suggestions, feel free to contct us:
+For any suggestions, feel free to contact us:
  - **Contact:** miscalakyle64@gmail.com

 ---